-The event will be held at St Mary’s Church, St Mary’s Road, Ealing, W5 5RH.
+The event will be held in St Mary’s Church hall (the Polygon) St Mary’s Road, Ealing, W5 5RH.
+Doors will open at 7.15pm and we hope to start promptly at 7.30pm.
 Entry is free but donations to help us cover costs will be welcome.

 Following on from our community event, nine project groups have formed and fed back on their discussions as follows:

 Rationing / rational choices